Start9Labs/start-os/README.md

 To pursue this option, follow this [guide](https://docs.start9labs.com/getting-started/diy.html).

+### Build EmbassyOS from Source

+EmbassyOS can be built from source, for personal use, for free.
+A detailed guide for doing so can be found [here](https://github.com/Start9Labs/embassy-os/blob/master/BuildGuide.md).

 ## :heart: Contributing
-To build EmbassyOS from source, or to contribute to its development, see [here](https://github.com/Start9Labs/embassy-os/blob/master/CONTRIBUTING.md#building-the-image).
+To contribute to the development of EmbassyOS, see [here](https://github.com/Start9Labs/embassy-os/blob/master/CONTRIBUTING.md).